+Current Character

+Mostly vacant Class B & C retail with no student visitation or university activation

+Desired Character

+Lively, university-driven district with a student-serving orientation and strong access to student housing

+Challenge / Opportunity Statement

+Challenge: St. Joseph's students and faculty do not visit nearby retail because there are not enough tenants that meet their needs.

+Opportunity: Establish a small university-serving retail node that attracts primarily students, which can serve as an area to study, grab lunch, and meet friends or a meeting place before and after college sports.

+Hypothesis

+- Without direct intervention or interest from St. Joseph's University, it will be difficult to activate this node in the way many other university-serving retail districts are active - 2.
+There are not sufficient students on-campus or student housing developments nearby for significant retail to be exclusively supported by the student population. - The character of the retail spaces along 54th Street present a unique opportunity for student-serving F&B with large sidewalks, ample space, and direct access into St. Joseph's University

+PROGRAMMING & EVENTS

-Current Character Mostly vacant Class B & C retail with no student visitation or university activation Desired Character dis Lively, university-driven strict with a student-serving entation and strong access to student housing Challenge / Opportunity Statement ortunity Opportunity: Establish a small university-serving retail node that will be difficult to activate th university-serving retail dist There are not sufficient stud developments nearby for si supported by the student po The character of the retail s unique opportunity for stude dents on-campus or student housing gnificant retail to be exclusively City Ave Di programming PROGRAMMING & EVENTSFACALCity Ave District should support St. Joseph's in programming events to keep students, faculty, and visitors hanging out, shopping, and dining nearEstablish a fac grant program can apply to b ST. JOSEPH'S MASTER LEASE & TENANT CORDINATION Advocate for St. Joseph's to master- lease and coordinate tenanting along ianging out, shopping, and umi campus on days when they currently do not and/or for longer periods of time (ex. basketball watch parties, First Day of Class Raffle)
+City Ave District should support St. Joseph's in programming events to keep students, faculty, and visitors hanging out, shopping, and dining near campus on days when they currently do not and/or for longer periods of time (ex. basketball watch parties, First Day of Class Raffle)

-Low Energy, Moderate Impact
+FACADE GRANTS

-improvements toward outdoor/public space
+Establish a facade & public space grant program where businesses can apply to receive a grant for improvements toward outdoor/public space

+STRATEGIC INCORPORATION OF NON-RETAIL USES

-incubator space, and a gathering space.
-To be most successful, St. Joseph's affiliation helpful but not necessary and coordinate tenanting along 54th Street, likely including a St. Joseph's owned/leased space
+Work with City to limit regulatory barriers and expand allowable uses like coworking, incubator space, and a gathering space.
+To be most successful, St. Joseph's affiliation helpful but not necessary

+ST. JOSEPH'S MASTER LEASE & TENANT CORDINATION

+Advocate for St. Joseph's to masterlease and coordinate tenanting along 54th Street, likely including a St. Joseph's owned/leased space